Identifying Company Culture Killers

 Crimes against company culture.

-When organisations act in such a way that they undermine their own culture, I call the charge involuntary manslaughter.
-There is no malice aforethought when it comes to company culture; I simply don’t believe that many people get up in the morning and go to work with the express intention to harm their organisation.
+I refer to the offense as involuntary manslaughter when organizations take actions that threaten their own culture.
+There is no malice aforethought when it comes to corporate culture; I merely don’t think that many people get out of bed in the morning and go to work with the specific aim to hurt their firm.

-So what can kill your company culture?
-Here are my top five life threatening activities that can cause lasting harm to your culture, your company, and your people.
+What then can destroy the corporate culture?
+Here are my top five life-threatening behaviors that can harm your company’s culture and your employees long-term.

 Secrets and spin.